bpbradley/shredlink/README.md

+# Shred Link

+Development repository for work related to an open source wii controller adapter.

+The development is primarily focused on guitar hero controllers.

 ## Getting Started

-Before getting started, make sure you have a proper Zephyr development environment.
-You can follow the official
-[Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html).
+Shred Link is based on the Zephyr RTOS, so before getting started, make sure to have a proper Zephyr development environment.
+You can follow the official [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html).

 ### Initialization